A commutator lemma for confined subgroups and applications to groups acting on rooted trees: Groups acting on rooted trees I: structure of non-free minimal actions

 \begin{proof} Since $\xi_1 \neq \xi_2 $ there exists $n$ such that $\xi_1$ and $\xi_2 $ are separated by vertices of level $n$, and it follows that for every $v \in \L(n)$ we have $\rist_G(v) \leq G_{\xi_1}^0$ or $\rist_G(v) \leq G_{\xi_2}^0$. \end{proof}

 For groups acting on rooted trees, the commutator lemma for normal subgroup gives the following fundamental fact, used by Grigorchuk in \cite{Gri-just-infinite}.

 \begin{lem}[Grigorchuk] Let $G\le \aut(T)$ be a level-transitive subgroup of automorphisms of a rooted tree.
-Then every non trivial normal subgroup of $G$ contains $\rist_G(n)'$ for some $n\ge 1$.
+Then every non-trivial normal subgroup of $G$ contains $\rist_G(n)'$ for some $n\ge 1$.
 In particular, if $G$ is a branch group, every proper quotient of $G$ is virtually abelian. \end{lem}

 We will also use the following result due to Francoeur.